Non-Uniform Quantum Fourier Transform: Quantum Algorithm for Non-Uniform Discrete Fourier Transform

 \item \textbf{Assembly via LCU.} Finally, we employ the Linear Combination of Unitaries (LCU) algorithm to combine the block-encoded matrix products, thereby implementing a block encoding of the Type--II non-uniform discrete Fourier transform. \end{enumerate}

-In what follows, we adopt the following convention.
-A quantum register refers to a system of qubits prepared in a superposition over computational basis states.
-Ancilla qubits are auxiliary qubits used to facilitate intermediate operations within a quantum circuit, whereas a computational qubit denotes the qubit on which the final result of the computation is stored.
-We will explicitly specify any instance in which this convention is altered.
+\begin{remark} In what follows, a quantum register denotes a collection of qubits prepared in superposition over computational basis states.
+Ancilla qubits serve as auxiliary qubits for intermediate operations within a circuit, while a computational qubit is the qubit in which the final result is stored.
+Any deviation from this convention will be stated explicitly. \end{remark}